Virginia Prince: Trans terminology, crossdresser identity and controversy

-Through many of her writings, Prince has been considered a major pioneer of transgender community.
-Her long history of literature surrounding issues of crossdressing and transvestism has been rooted in Prince's desire to fight against those who opposed sexual liberty.
-Notably, in her 1967 "The Expression of Femininity in the Male" (under the pen name "Virginia Bruce"), Prince discusses the supposed psychiatric links between cross dressing and sexual deviation that were commonly believed in at the time.
+Through many of her writings, Prince has been considered a major pioneer of the transgender community.
+Her long history of literature surrounding issues of crossdressing and transvestism was rooted in her desire to fight against those who disagreed with liberal sexual ideology.Prince, Virginia.
+"Seventy Years in the Trenches of the Gender Wars."
+Gender Bending.
+Eds.
+V. Bullough, B. Bullough, B. and J. Elias.
+New York: Prometheus Books, 1997.
+Notably, in her 1967 "The Expression of Femininity in the Male" (under the pen name "Virginia Bruce"), Prince discusses the supposed psychiatric links between cross-dressing and sexual deviation that were commonly believed in at the time.
 Prince firmly rejected these associations, and was also strongly opposed to the notion that true transvestites are psychiatrically disturbed.

-In other works, Prince also helped popularize the term 'transgender', and erroneously asserted that she coined transgenderist and transgenderism, words which she meant to be understood as describing people who live as full-time women, but have no intention of having genital surgery.
+In other works, Prince also helped popularize the term 'transgender', and erroneously asserted that she coined "transgenderist" and "transgenderism", words which she meant to be understood as describing people who live as full-time women, but have no intention of having genital surgery.
 Prince also consistently argued that transvestism is very firmly related to gender, as opposed to sex or sexuality.
 Her use of the term "femmiphile" related to the belief that the term "transvestite" had been corrupted, intending to underline the distinction between heterosexual crossdressers, who act because of their love of the feminine, and the homosexuals or transsexuals who may cross-dress.
-Although Prince identified with the concept of androgyny (stating in her autobiographical 100th issue that she could "...do [her] own thing whichever it is..."), she preferred to identify as Gynandrous.
-This, she explained, is because although 'Charles' still resides within her, "...the feminine is more important than the masculine."
+Although Prince identified with the concept of androgyny (stating in her autobiographical 100th issue that she could "do [her] own thing whichever it is"), she preferred to identify as Gynandrous.
+This, she explained, is because although 'Charles' still resides within her, "the feminine is more important than the masculine."
 Prince's idea of a "true transvestite" was clearly distinguished from both the homosexual and the transsexual, claiming that true transvestites are "exclusively heterosexual...
 The transvestite values his male organs, enjoys using them and does not desire them removed."

 By the early 1970s, Prince and her approaches to crossdressing and transvestism were starting to gain criticism from transvestites and transsexuals, as well as sections of the gay and women's movements of the time.
-Controversy and criticism has arisen based on Prince's support for conventional societal norms such as marriage and the traditional family model, as well as the portrayal of traditional gender stereotypes.
-Her attempts to exclude transsexuals, homosexuals or fetishists from her normalization efforts of the practice of transvestism have also drawn much criticism.
+Controversy and criticism has arisen based on Prince's support for conventional societal norms, such as marriage and the traditional family model, as well as the portrayal of traditional gender stereotypes.
+Her attempts to exclude transsexuals, homosexuals, or fetishists from her normalization efforts of the practice of transvestism have also drawn much criticism.

-Prince died in her hometown Los Angeles on May 2, 2009.
+Prince died in her hometown of Los Angeles on May 2, 2009.